Tearth/Oddity/README.md

 # Minimal requirements
 Library is build on .NET Standard 1.1 which contains support for:
- * .NET Framework 4.5 or highter
+ * .NET Framework 4.5 or higher
- * .NET Core 1.0 or highter
+ * .NET Core 1.0 or higher
- * Mono 4.6 or highter
+ * Mono 4.6 or higher

 External dependencies:
  * Newtonsoft.Json